leon19/ts-node-starter/README.md

 The same as `yarn security` and generates a checkstyle report in `reports/security-checkstyle.xml`

-### yarn npm:install:clean

-Removed `node_modules` and `yarn.lock` files and reinstall the dependencies

-### yarn npm:update

-Update the dependencies to its latest versions and install them

 ### yarn npm:package

 Generate a tarball containing the npm package.
 It can be published via `npm publish`.